 This post may contain affiliate links.
 Please read our disclosure policy.

-• Economical: A great way to use up leftover rice and veggies.
+• Budget-Friendly: A great way to use leftover rice and reduce waste.

 Ingredients